 TJ Yeldon, Jacksonville Jaguars – After a season of ups and downs, Yeldon has the potential to be a top-10 NFL fantasy running back in 2017.
 New coaching; new direction.
 The best back on the Jags roster is going to eat: Doug Marrone starts his most talented players.
 The often-injured Chris Ivory is no spring chicken and he’s become little more than a situational RB.
 Your peers may have moved Yeldon down on their big boards, so you can likely scoop him up as a serious value play.
 Yeldon came into the league with an “X” on his back.
 Everyone expected him to succeed early, but he hasn’t been a world-beater.
 Believe this: patience will pay off.
 Popularity contests don’t win fantasy football league trophies.
 Draft Yeldon or trade for him.
 2017 is the year of the RB in Jacksonville.

-UPDATE: As soon as Jacksonville drafted Leonard Fournette, any long-term value of Yeldon’s stock plummeted.
+UPDATE 5/2/2017: As soon as Jacksonville drafted Leonard Fournette, any long-term value of Yeldon’s stock plummeted.
 At some point, Fournette is taking Yeldon’s job, and once he has it, Yeldon won’t get it back.
-He’ll get some use, maybe as a 3rd down back, but Yeldon is no longer a “buy.”
+He’ll get some use, maybe as a 3rd down back and in passing situations, but Yeldon is no longer a hard “buy.”
 Arrow pointing DOWN.
+Still, you can likely draft him in start-ups at a very cheap cost as a sneaky upside play.

 Charles Sims, Tampa Bay Buccaneers – Good old Muscle Hamster is not likely to return to Tampa next year and Sims is next man up.
 Other than Peyton Barber, there is not much for Sims to compete with.
 In addition to being a smart and solid runner, Sims is an above average pass-catcher.
 No other back on the Buccaneer’s roster has these traits.
 Sims could end up in the top-10 of fantasy RBs in PPR scoring during the 2017 season.
 Your opponents will probably sleep on him based on his past injuries and historical production, but I expect Sims to go off next season as the top dog in Tampa.

-UPDATE: The Buccaneers drafted Jeremy McNichols and he should offer competition for Sims, Peyton Barber and maybe Doug Martin, who remains on the roster.
+UPDATE 5/2/2017: The Buccaneers drafted Jeremy McNichols and he should offer competition for Sims, and serve as the primary backup to Doug Martin, who remains on the roster.
 It’s a log jam of RBs in Tampa Bay with much uncertainty.
-I still like Sims’ all around game, and he’s the most talented back in Tampa, so if he stays healthy he should have a large role in the offense.
+I still like Sims’ all around game, and he’s the most talented receiving back in Tampa, so if he stays healthy he should have a large role in the offense.
+Peyton Barber is merely a backup and special teams play that may not make the roster.
+Muscle hamster is likely gone after this season.
+Clearly, McNichols is the back to buy now.
+Sims remains a late-round value-play.

 Kenneth Dixon, Baltimore Ravens – Since they parted ways with Ray Rice, the Ravens’ roster has been a turnstile of RBs.
 They’ve had plenty of capable choices to man the run-game, but no bellcows.
 They finished the 2016 season with Terrance West handling the workload.
 The Ravens want to feature a well-rounded guy that can do it all – one they can count on with consistency.
 They’re looking for versatility, not a change of pace.
 I predict that the 2017 season is going to be Dixon’s breakout campaign.
 He is truly the back to own going forward in Baltimore as he checks all the boxes on the Ravens’ offensive wish list.
 Dixon will be given every chance to earn his draft pedigree.